pantheon-systems/upstream-management/README.md

 ## Usage

-This plugin provides two commands to be used by custom upstreams:
+This plugin provides three commands to be used by custom upstreams:

 ### upstream:require

 Use it to require dependencies in your upstream-configuration folder.

+### upstream:remove

+Use it to remove dependencies in your upstream-configuration folder.

 ```
 composer upstream-require drupal/ctools
 ```

-### upstream:update-dependencies
+### upstream:lock-dependencies

-Use it to use version locked dependencies in your upstream (and to update those versions).
-This way you can pin the versions for your upstream dependencies.
+Use it command to lock global pinned dependencies to the versions in the upstream-configuration/composer.lock file.
+This command will also update unpinned packages in the custom-upstream.

 ```
-composer upstream:update-dependencies
+composer upstream:lock-dependencies
 ```